singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/vmw44.png)

-For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```), and search the guide for **Managing VM Types and Sizes for Farms and Assignments**.
+For more information, see [_VMware Horizon Cloud Service on Microsoft Azure Administration Guide](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html), and search the guide for **Managing VM Types and Sizes for Farms and Assignments**.

 After you finish creating and defining the subset of VM types and sizes that you want, you are ready to proceed to create a new image in the next exercise.